Steeped in history, Canterbury Cathedral is a wonderful place to visit.

 I would like to say a huge ‘thank you’ to my good friend, author and historian, Amy Licence for spending the day showing us around Canterbury.

-All photographs are copyright to Sharon Bennett Connolly, 2015.
+Article and all photographs are copyright to Sharon Bennett Connolly, 2015.

 Source and for more information, visit http://www.canterbury-cathedral.org